4nd2in/edu/pages/OSI-model.md

 	  id:: 645bb072-6c02-4323-bbdb-4e7115196663
 		- This layer is responsible to route and send packets over different networks to its correct destination.
 This allows communication between non-adjacent networks.
-		- The most crucial protocol of this layer is [[IP]]
+		- The most crucial protocol of this layer is [[IP]] -
+		- The router is an example of a layer three device even though it might also implement some higher layer functions
 	- ## Data link layer (2)
 	  id:: 645bb078-6af4-4bd5-9afa-99f9ba197b07
 	  collapsed:: true